rillonline/writing/kearsarge/kearsarge.md

 surprised to learn, is very pro royal.
 These deaths are "tragic" and "unfortunate", "cut down in their prime", that sort of thing.
 I'm trying to get the true family reaction.
-That's easier to get on the ground, but as I am not on Fair Haven and not likely to be there any tie soon, I'm relying on local journalists.
+That's easier to get on the ground, but as I am not on Fair Haven and not likely to be there any time soon, I'm relying on local journalists.
 They have to be very, very careful as the royals take a dim view of reporters sniffing around them to get sensational headlines."